-At UC San Diego, the Chemical Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET.
 The Chemical Engineering undergraduate program is housed within the NanoEngineering Department.
-The Program is made of faculty from the Department of Mechanical and Aerospace Engineering, Department of Chemistry and Biochemistry, the Department of Bioengineering and the Department of NanoEngineering.
+The program is made up of faculty from the Department of Mechanical and Aerospace Engineering, Department of Chemistry and Biochemistry, the Department of Bioengineering and the Department of NanoEngineering.
 The curricula at both the undergraduate and graduate levels are designed to support and foster chemical engineering as a profession that interfaces engineering and all aspects of basic sciences (physics, chemistry, and biology).
 As of Fall 2008, the Department of NanoEngineering has taken over the administration of the B.S. degree in Chemical Engineering.

-Upon admission to the major, students should consult the catalog or NanoEngineering website for their program of study or their undergraduate/graduate advisor if they have questions.
-The program plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Undergraduate/Graduate Affairs Committee.
+Upon admission to the major, students should consult the catalog or NanoEngineering website for their program of study, and their undergraduate/graduate advisor if they have questions.
 Because some course and/or curricular changes may be made every year, it is imperative that students consult with the department’s student affairs advisors on an annual basis.